forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Ownership, key people and the mission are often stated [in work as of 27.7.].
 The resources for the ownership are the "About" pages and wikipedia.

-> The impression here is, that on important topics such as the Ukraine-Russia-EU/NATO conflict is, what to write and/or what not to write is sometimes/frequently uniform for media conglomerates.
+> The impression here is, that on important topics such as Ukraine-Russia-EU/NATO conflict is, what to write and/or what not to write is sometimes/frequently uniform for media conglomerates.
 Some newspapers encourage different viewpoints and the journalists have much freedom to write their own opinion while other streamline the narratives.
 Both freedom and constraints seem to occur for different ownership structures.
 State owned and single-person owned are most often associated to streamlined narratives while multiple shareholder owned news-sites tend to provide more freedom.
 Though single person owned and state owned sometimes also provide freedom to write.

 > Transparency is considered important including on
 > * the ownership including relations